tuzhucheng/MP-CNN-Variants/README.md

 You should be able to obtain Pearson's p to be 0.8911, for reference the performance in the paper is 0.9090.

+To run MP-CNN on TrecQA, you first need to download and compile the `trec_eval` tool using the `get_trec_eval.sh` script.

 These are not the optimal hyperparameters but they are decent.
 This README will be updated with more optimal hyperparameters and results in the future.

 To see all options available, use